Slow Cooker High-Protein Beef Chili

 Skip These:

-• Shrimp – Overcooks in minutes, not suited for the slow cooker.
+• Shrimp – Overcooks in minutes

 • Steak – Better seared quickly; slow cooking makes it tough